pranavgoyal2010/2110/README.md

 # Huffman Encoding Decoding

 This project implements encoding and decoding of text using binary trees.
 The text is encoded based on frequency of characters resulting in size compression of text.
-This decreases the overall memeroy space occupied by the encoded text.
+This decreases the overall memory space occupied by the encoded text.
 The project applies Object Oriented Priniciples such as Inheritance, Abstarction and Encapsulation.

 **Pair.java** is used to represent a character and its corresponding number of occurences(frequency) in the given text.